brianholland99/main_system_install/README.md

 The install is currently separated into three phases.

-### Initial install from Ubuntu 18.04 Desktop ISO
+### Initial install from Ubuntu 20.04 Desktop ISO

-The installation from the server installation ISO is straightforward for my setup.
+The installation from the desktop installation ISO is straightforward for my setup.
 Most defaults were correct.
 At some point, I would like to use one of the two automated install methods to remove most of the human interaction.